Transactions and trading

 If a sufficient amount of allowances is not surrendered by April 30, a fee of 100 € per tonne of carbon dioxide equivalent emissions which is not covered by the surrender.
 Also, the fee does not remove the obligation to surrender the missing amount at a later date.

-Participants in the trading system may choose to voluntarily delete allowances, in other words, permanently remove them from the market as a climate measure.
-For accounting purposes, any deleted allowances will disappear from the market into a dedicated deletion account.
-Allowances can never be brought back into the market from the removal account.
+Participants in the trading system may choose to voluntarily delete units, in other words, permanently remove them from the market as a climate measure.
+For accounting purposes, any deleted units will disappear from the market into a dedicated deletion account.
+Deleted units can never be brought back into the market from the deletion account.

-Removing allowances from the market reduces the number of allowances available for compensating emissions and, in theory, increases the price of emissions in the ETS.
+Removing units from the market reduces the number of units available for compensating emissions and, in theory, increases the price of emissions in the ETS.

 Exchange of international credits